NSRagu/Kmeans-Clustering/README.md

 ##Installation:
 *  Download the project and unzip it.
-*  Copy the 'K-MeansJS' folder to your node_modules folder in your project directory.
+*  Copy the 'K-MeansJS' folder to your node_modules folder in your project directory and follow sample usage.
-*  Require it using 'require('K-MeansJS')' in your main JavaScript file.
-*  If you want to reinstall node_modules for this project then run 'sudo npm install -g" in your terminal under the 'K-MeansJS' project directory.

 ##Testing:
 * For unit testing Mocha and Sinon have been used.
 Use 'mocha test' to start the test.